Retirement Accounts

 Key Differences

-For high earners deciding between a Roth IRA or 401(k), a 401(k) will typically be the best option.
+For high earners deciding between a Roth IRA or 401(k), a 401(k) is typically the best option.
 Roth IRAs have income limits, while 401(k) accounts don’t.
-If you earn $153,000 above (or $228,000 if you’re married filing jointly), you won’t be able to contribute to a Roth IRA at all.
+If you earn $153,000 above (or $228,000 if you're married and filing jointly), you won't be able to contribute to a Roth IRA.

-But if you earn more than $138,000, you’ll still be impacted by income limits that could make your 401(k) or Roth IRA choice a little easier.
-Single filers who earn more than $138,000 but less than $153,000 are subject to income phaseouts with a Roth IRA, which simply means you won’t be able to contribute the full amount.
-If you’re a joint filer, that phaseout range starts at $218,000.
+But if you earn more than $138,000, you'll still be impacted by income limits that could make your 401(k) or Roth IRA choice a little easier.
+Single filers who earn more than $138,000 but less than $153,000 are subject to income phaseouts with a Roth IRA, which means you won't be able to contribute the total amount.
+If you're a joint filer, that phaseout range starts at $218,000.

 Header401(k)Roth IRA